Floorp-Projects/Floorp/services/common/docs/RemoteSettings.rst

 .. note::

-    Currently, the synchronization of remote settings is triggered by its own timer every 24H (see the preference ``services.settings.poll_interval`` ).
+    Currently, the synchronization of remote settings is triggered via push notifications, and also by its own timer every 24H (see the preference ``services.settings.poll_interval`` ).

 File attachments
 ----------------